Allkams/Fluid-Simulation-3D/MANUAL.md

 - **Viscosity Strength:** This deside how thick the liquid should be, the closer to one, the more tension there is between particles, the lower value, the more spread the liquid will be.
 - **Gravity Scale:** Here we decide how much gravity should affect the particles.
 This alone could remove the gravity boolean.
 - **Bounding Volume:** As this is not a open world simulation, this value desides the volume and area the simulation can be inside.
 - **Colors:** This collapsable header have 4 collapsable headers inside of it.
-And the only purpose this have is to make the display more useful to give the possibility to see what happens while simulating.
+Each color gives the value for a gradient.
+Color 1 0%, Color2 33%, Color3 66%, Color4 100%.
+This makes debugging easier!

 ## Dependencies
 - CMake 3.2